 Undergraduate Portfolio Credit

-Undergraduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified course with a grade of "C" or better.
-There is no limit to the number of credits an undergraduate student can earn through the portfolio process.
+Undergraduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified course with a grade of "C" (73%) or better.
+There is no limit to the number of credits an undergraduate student can earn through the portfolio process, as long as it meets degree plan requirements.

-If a student has successfully completed a course comparable to IDS102 at another regionally accredited institution of higher learning with a grade of "C" or better, the student may be able to submit portfolios for assessment without completing IDS 102.
-A comparable course must include experience analyzing one's learning and relating it to academic content areas with instructions on preparing a portfolio to challenge a course for credit.
+If a student has successfully completed a course comparable to IDS102 at another regionally accredited institution of higher learning with a grade of "C" or better, the student may request an exception to submit portfolios for assessment without completing IDS 102.
+A comparable course must include experience analyzing one's learning and relating it to academic content areas along with instructions on preparing a portfolio to challenge a course for credit.
 Determinations regarding equivalent courses eligible for this process are made by the Prior Learning Assessment (PLA) Director.

 Graduate Portfolio Credit

-Graduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified graduate-level course with a grade of "B" or better.
-Graduate students may use up to six (6) credits earned through prior learning assessment (PLA) toward the Master's degree in Organizational Effectiveness and Leadership.
-PLA credit includes all credit awarded through portfolio assessment in addition to any credit awarded from exams and credit reviews of credentials and non-credit programs.
-To pursue graduate-level credit for knowledge gained through experience, graduate students should contact the PLA Director to make arrangements for using the Portfolio Program.
+Graduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified graduate-level course with a grade of "B" (83%) or better.
+Graduate students may use up to six (6) credits earned through Prior Learning Assessment (PLA) toward the Master's degree in Organizational Effectiveness and Leadership.
+PLA credit includes all credit awarded through portfolio assessment in addition to any credit awarded from exams, credentials, and non-collegiate training and instructional programs.
+To pursue graduate-level credit for knowledge gained through experience, graduate students should consult with their Advisor and contact the PLA Director to make arrangements for using the Portfolio Program.